liamhv31/Projects/Data-Exfiltration-Detection.md

 ### Question 1 - Which internal compromised host was used to exfiltrate this sensitive data?

 #### Wireshark
 The problem with just diving into Wireshark to identify the compromised host is that the host is usually already identified via the detection/alert that was triggered on the SIEM/security platform beforehand.
 Wireshark is not for detection, it's for deeper investigation after the alert (and if it warrants further investigation).
 This makes it difficult to identify the answer to this question because now we need to make some assumptions as to _what could have_ the detection been that alerted to potential data exfiltration.
-There are several potential indicators for data exfiltration via HTTP, and Wireshark can't be used to effectively detect all, so we will need to start with the basics.
+There are several potential indicators for data exfiltration via HTTP, and Wireshark can't be used to effectively detect (not identify) all, so we will need to start with the basics.

 _Typically_, HTTP data exfiltration is performed using the POST method (sending data to an external server).
 Attackers can also hide encoded data within GET requests, but POST is more common.
 So our filter will start like this:
 ```